Delta Table Relations#

 The Delta table relation fully supports automatic schema conversion on input and output operations as described in the corresponding section of relations.

-deltaTable relation supports the following output modes in a relation target:
+deltaTable relation supports the following output modes in a

 ||yes||Throw an error if the Delta table already exists|